GOV. MALLOY ANNOUNCES ITALIAN AEROSPACE COMPANY EXPANDING AND ESTABLISHING PRESENCE IN CONNECTICUT

 Pietro Rosa TBM is an international leading manufacturer of compressor airfoils and mission critical components in the energy, aerospace, oil & gas and marine markets.
 Pietro Rosa TBM has plants located in Europe and USA.

-The group invests heavily in R&D and innovation and has built up its intellectual property in hot forming, machining and welding technologies through a solid collaboration with universities and research centers globally.
+The group invests heavily in R&D and innovation and has built up its intellectual property in hot forming, machining and surface finishing technologies through a solid collaboration with universities and research centers globally.